Best Practices

 Use your Analytics dashboard to understand what is driving results:

-• Reviews tab — total ratings submitted, average score, negative reviews caught privately
+• Reviews tab — total ratings submitted, average score, how many tapped the Google link

-• Menu tab — which items customers look at most
+• Menu tab — which items customers look at most, what gets ignored

-If loyalty sign-ups are low, your QR code placement is probably the issue.
-Move it somewhere more visible and see if numbers improve.
+If scan rates are low, QR code placement is usually the issue.
+Move it somewhere more visible and check back in a week.

 Ready to get started?

-Set up your loyalty program and QR code in under 15 minutes.
+Set up your QR code and start collecting reviews in minutes.

 Start Free Trial